kubernetes-sigs/node-feature-discovery/docs/usage/nfd-gc.md

 ## List Pagination & Scalability

-When NFD GC runs up it lists nodefeatures from api-server.
+When NFD GC starts up it lists nodefeatures from api-server.
 These resources can be large and in a large cluster this initial list call to sync the informer cache can be expensive and heavy on api-server/etcd.
 You can use the `list-size` argument to control pagination size to help control the load from this list.